StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

 1. Your team: Preston Roesslet
 2. Name of each individual participating: Preston Roesslet
 3. How many unit tests were you able to pass?
+13
 4. Document and describe any enhancements included to help the judges properly grade your submission.

    I implemented a REST Api to interact with the data from the problem set.
 I utilized Spring Boot.

-   The Spring Boot application runs from the RestApi class.
-I then created all of the endpoints inside of the RestEntryPoint.java file.
+The Spring Boot application is initialized in the RestApi class.
+I then created all of the endpoints inside of the ApiController.java file.

    To run the Spring Boot application, run `mvn spring-boot:run`.
-It runs on localhost:8080 and below are a list of the available endpoints:
+The required packages have already been added to my pom.xml file.
+It runs on localhost:8080 and below is a list of the available endpoints:

    - /numberClosedClaims - returns the number of claims where the status is closed
    - /numClaims/{id} - returns the number of claims associated with the given claim handler ID